chjj/dilated/README.md

 The code is somewhat narrow in what it was designed for.
 If you want to use this blog yourself, be prepared to make a few changes.
 This is a project of mine that will remain an indefinite work in progress.

+### Contribution and License Agreement

+If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
+You are also implicitly verifying that all code is your original work. `</legalese>`

+## License

+Copyright (c) 2011-2014, Christopher Jeffrey.
+(MIT License)

+See LICENSE for more info.